 Who Pays Child Support?

-For example, you make $25,000 a year, and your spouse makes $50,000 a year, together you make $75,000.
+Some states use an income share model.
+This is when the state adds your income and your co-parent’s income together.
+Based on the percentage of income you contribute, that’s the percentage amount you pay in child support.
+For example, if you make $25,000 a year, and your spouse makes $50,000 a year, together you make $75,000.
 Your income is 33% of the $75,000.
 Your spouse’s income is 67% of the $75,000.
 You pay 33% of your child’s expenses for food, shelter, clothing, etc., and your spouse pays 67%.
 This rule applies no matter what percentage of the time either of you has custody.

 In other states, each parent is required to pay child support equal to a certain percentage of his or her income.
 Some states alter the percentage depending on how much parenting time each parent has with the child, which is when the custody split comes into play.
 Learn more about how child support is calculated here.

 When does a parent not have to pay child support?